cspablocortez/arrow-jekyll-theme/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/cspablocortez/arrow-jekyll-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

-## Development

-To set up your environment to develop this theme, run `$ bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

 ## License